dermitio/Planner-Cache/README.md

 ## Citation

 Citation metadata is available in [CITATION.bib](CITATION.bib).
-Author and release metadata should be finalized before a public release.

 ## License

-Base-model weights, tokenizer bundles, datasets, and third-party runtime files are not included in this pack.
-Historical training-data license notes are recorded in [`THIRD_PARTY_NOTICES.md`](THIRD_PARTY_NOTICES.md).
-A repository-wide software license is not currently present and is listed as a publication blocker.
+Planner Cache is licensed under Apache-2.0.
+Third-party model weights, tokenizer bundles, datasets, and runtime files are not redistributed by this repository and remain subject to their respective licenses.